awsdocs/amazon-sagemaker-developer-guide/doc_source/pre-built-containers-frameworks-deep-learning.md

-# Prebuilt SageMaker Docker Images for TensorFlow, MXNet, Chainer, and PyTorch<a name="pre-built-containers-frameworks-deep-learning"></a>
+# Prebuilt SageMaker Docker Images for Deep Learning<a name="pre-built-containers-frameworks-deep-learning"></a>

 SageMaker provides prebuilt Docker images that include deep learning framework libraries and other dependencies needed for training and inference\.
 For a complete list of the available pre\-built Docker images, see [Deep Learning Containers Images](https://github.com/aws/deep-learning-containers/blob/master/available_images.md)\.